bveyseloglu/TI-MSP430-Basics/README.md

-## MSP430-Basics
+## TI-MSP430-Basics
-Basic tutorials for Texas Instruments MSP430FR5969, both Assembly and C. These are my laboratory work for Microprocessor I course.
+Basic tutorials for Texas Instruments MSP430FR5969, both Assembly and C. These are my laboratory work for Microprocessors I course.

 ## Development Environment
 Codes were tested on Code Composer Studio 7.